Showing posts with label 1988. Show all posts

 The CryptO'pinion?

-This isn't a big game, but it feels like a much larger adventurer.
+This isn't a big game, but it feels like a much larger adventure.
 This is basically because you cannot walk for more than a dozen steps without something popping up for a fight.
-Or maybe you've fallen into a hidden trap - as there is no way to search.
-Plus some are located in tight corridors without a way to avoid them.
-Also, our adventurer has a ravenous appetite so constantly scoffing.
-Additionally, he easily burns through his supply of torches that never last long.
+Or maybe you've fallen into a hidden trap, as there is no way to search.
+Also, our adventurer has a ravenous appetite, so is constantly scoffing.
+Additionally, he easily burns through his supply of torches, which never last long.

-So, umm, Dungeon Adventure feels quite unbalanced with some peculiar mechanics.
-However, we must remember that it isn't commercial, and is quite a decent game in its own right.
-Each dungeon is varied with an abundance of predictable hazardousness waiting for you.
-And I loved that aspect a bunch and thoroughly enjoyed playing.
+So, Dungeon Adventure feels unbalanced with some peculiar mechanics.
+However, we must remember that it isn't commercial and is quite a decent game in its own right.
+Each dungeon is varied, with an abundance of predictable hazards waiting for you.
+And I loved that aspect a bunch and thoroughly enjoyed.

-You know, I love finding something new (to me) and whilst Dungeon Adventure is far from perfect, it's certainly enjoyable.
-Gameplay is tough but, successfully beating the odds and making it to the next level, is most rewarding.
-However, casual gamers beware as this is probably only for determined and hardened fans of the genre.
+I love finding something new (to me), and whilst Dungeon Adventure is far from perfect, it's certainly enjoyable.
+Gameplay is tough, but successfully beating the odds and making it to the next level is most rewarding.
+Casual gamers should be warned, this is likely only for dedicated and experienced fans of the genre.

 Bearing in mind that this is something of a doomed #roguelike wannabe, I'm scoring it a plucky 64%.

-Fearless adventurers should download this game from Atarimania.
-Here are some more glorious screenshots...
+Fearless adventurers should download this from Atarimania.
+Here are some more screenshots...

 Blood Seekers sound cool, but they are actually dead easy to kill!